 The EC_R shall be included in all relevant test reports and shall be rounded to 4 points of decimal.

+x.x.x.
+PER and EC low temp ratio application on vehicles in a low temp family

 The applicable PER and EC values for each pure electric vehicle utilizing the pure electric range ratio and pure electric consumption ratio for Type 6 shall be calculated using the following equations:

 PER -7°C = PER 23°C × PER_R